lpnh/aoc-template/README.md

 ## Visual Tree

 .
 ├── Cargo.lock
 ├── Cargo.toml
-├── README.md                   # you are here
+├── README.md                   -> you are here
-├── solution.yaml               # your solution will be stored here
+├── solution.yaml               -> your solution will be stored here
 └── src
-    ├── advent.rs               # nothing to see here
+    ├── advent.rs               -> nothing to see here
     ├── day_01
     │   ├── input
-    │   │   ├── puzzle.txt      # insert the puzzle input here
+    │   │   ├── puzzle.txt      -> insert the puzzle input
-    │   │   ├── test_1.txt      # insert the part 1 example input here (optional)
+    │   │   ├── test_1.txt      -> insert the part 1 example input (optional)
-    │   │   └── test_2.txt      # insert the part 2 example input here (optional)
+    │   │   └── test_2.txt      -> insert the part 2 example input (optional)
-    │   ├── mod.rs              # nothing to see here
+    │   ├── mod.rs              -> nothing to see here
-    │   ├── part_1.rs           # insert your solution here || insert the exemple's expected output (optional)
+    │   ├── part_1.rs           -> insert your solution || exemple's expected output (optional)
-    │   └── part_2.rs           # insert your solution here || insert the exemple's expected output (optional)
+    │   └── part_2.rs           -> insert your solution || exemple's expected output (optional)
-    ├── lib.rs                  # add the new module here
+    ├── lib.rs                  -> add new days module
-    └── main.rs                 # add new days here
+    └── main.rs                 -> add new days to the match statement